2020 Tax Guide: IRS Changes Caused by Coronavirus

 In addition to delaying the tax payment deadline for 2019 tax returns, the payment deadline for first-quarter estimated tax payments was also postponed with no interest or penalties.

 This deadline is usually the same as the federal income tax return deadline.
-This year, that was April 15, 2020.
-It is now delayed until July 15, 2020, as well.
+For 2019, that was April 15, 2020.
+It subsequently got delayed until July 15, 2020, as well.

-In another confusing move, the second-quarter estimated tax payment, due on June 15, 2020, has not yet been postponed.
+In another confusing move, the second-quarter estimated tax payment, was due on June 15, 2020.

 What About State Income Tax Returns?